Vladislav Šarišský

-Vladislav Šarišský (born 25 September 1984, Košice, Slovakia) is a Slovak composer.
+Vladislav Šarišský (born 25 September 1984 in Košice) is a Slovak composer.

 Šarišský studied at the conservatoire in Košice from 1999 to 2004, where his teachers included Norbert Bodnár.
 He later studied with Evgeni Irshai.
 In 2012 he was a Laureate of the Sergei Prokofiev International Composers' Competition in St. Petersburg for his flute concerto, EFieL.

 His compositions include chamber music and orchestral music.
 Amongst his works are a piano concerto (DOR, 2003) and four string quartets.